2 in 3: Recording and release

 After signing with Phillips Records in West Germany in 1963, Esther Ofarim and her husband Abi Ofarim became the country's top-selling pop recording artists.
-Following the success of Das Neue Esther & Abi Ofarim Album, the duo sing in eight different languages on the album 2 In 3, which was recorded in various European cities.
+Following the success of Das Neue Esther & Abi Ofarim Album, the duo sings in eight different languages on the album 2 In 3, which was recorded in various European cities.
 Philips started off the album with initial pressings of 100,000 copies, a record for Germany at the time.
 2 In 3 became Esther & Abi Ofarim's third No.1 album in Germany and it reached No. 6 on the UK Albums chart.

-The album contains the Barry Gibbs penned song "Morning of My Life."
+The album contains the Barry Gibb penned song "Morning of My Life."
 Esther & Abi Ofarim released the first version of this song in 1967.
 The Bee Gees later released other renditions.
 Esther & Abi Ofarim performed the song on the television special Gala-Abend der Schallplatte 1967 (Gala Disk Evenings 1967), the first color telecast in Europe.
 The single peaked at No. 2 in Germany and No. 9 in Austria.

 The second single, "Cinderella Rockefella," became their biggest hit.
 The song was written by Mason Williams, a writer for the American TV series The Smothers Brothers Comedy Hour.
 Esther & Abi Ofarim first performed the song on the show in April 1967.
 The single was released in February 1968 and soon reached the top 10 in numerous countries, including No. 1 in the UK.